LilyKun064/Autotag_zotero_plugin/README.md

 • Act as a recommendation engine or writing assistant

 Think of it as a **supporting tool**, not an oracle.

 ---

-## Who this is for

-This plugin is designed for:

-• Graduate students and researchers
-• People managing medium to large Zotero libraries
-• Users who already rely on tags as part of their workflow
-• Zotero users comfortable installing plugins

-If your library is small or you rarely revisit old papers, this may not be useful yet.

----

-## Installation

-This plugin is under active development.

-Basic installation steps:

-1. Download the latest `.xpi` release from this repository
-2. Open Zotero
-3. Go to Tools → Add-ons
-4. Click the gear icon → Install Add-on From File
-5. Select the downloaded `.xpi` file
-6. Restart Zotero

----